wixplosives/stylable.io/docs/references/variables.md

 ```
 <!-- prettier-ignore-end -->

-:::important only local export
+:::important local export only
-Only build variables that are defined by the stylesheet are exported to Javascript - **imported onces are not!**
+Only build variables that are defined by the stylesheet are exported to Javascript - **imported ones are not!**
 :::

 ## Custom variable